September 11 - 13, 2024

 Philosophy of Science meets Machine Learning

-Machine learning methods have become a mainstay in the tool-kit of various scientific disciplines.
-For the fourth time, the PhilML'24 conference offers the opportunity to explore whether and how recent developments in machine learning change the process of scientific research.
+Machine learning methods have become a mainstay in the toolkit of various scientific disciplines.
+For the fourth time, the PhilML'24 conference offers the opportunity to explore how recent developments in machine learning change the process of scientific research.
+The main conference will take place from September 11-13 and will be preceded by a one-day graduate workshop on September 10.
+We invite submissions of extended abstracts both for the conference and the graduate workshop.

-For this purpose, it sets out to analyse the field of machine learning through the lens of philosophy of science, including cognate fields such as epistemology and ethics.
-In addition, we are also interested in contributions from machine learning researchers and scientists, addressing foundational issues of their research.
+The PhilML conference and workshop sets out to analyze the field of machine learning through the lens of philosophy of science, including cognate fields such as epistemology and ethics.
+We are also interested in contributions from machine learning researchers and scientists, addressing foundational issues of their research.
 Similar to the previous workshops, we bring together philosophers from different backgrounds from formal epistemology to the study of the social dimensions of science and machine learning researchers.

 Speakers

-We are happy to announce that the speakers at this year's workshop will among others include
+We are excited to announce that the speakers at this year's conference will include:

-Dominik Janzing (Amazon Research Tübingen), Molly Crockett (Princeton University), Julia Haas (DeepMind), Ana-Andreea Stoica (MPI Tübigen), Alexander Tolbert (Emory University), Gabbrielle Johnson (Claremont McKenna College) and Stefan Buijsman (TU Delft).
+Molly Crockett (Princeton University), Dominik Janzing (Amazon Research Tübingen), Julia Haas (DeepMind), Ana-Andreea Stoica (MPI-IS Tübigen), Alexander Tolbert (Emory University), Gabbrielle Johnson (Claremont McKenna College), Stefan Buijsman (TU Delft), and Brent Mittelstadt (Oxford Internet Institute).

 The workshop’s central topics include